Logo

 But let’s be real—they’re not perfect.
 Sometimes they miss things.
 Sometimes they raise false alarms.
 The best organizations don’t treat them like crystal balls.
 They use scores alongside human judgment, industry knowledge, and common sense.

 Start small.
 Pick an area—cybersecurity, vendor management, or fraud prevention.
 Build a simple scoring system, make it work, then expand.
-Behavioral analytics prevent 90% of fraud attempts.
-Solid security training can deliver ROI up to 562%.
-The data doesn’t lie.
+Behavioral analytics can block the majority of fraud attempts before transactions complete.
+Security awareness training consistently delivers strong ROI — organizations that track phishing click rates, incident response times, and repeat offender metrics see measurable improvement quarter over quarter.

 Risk scores aren’t going away—they’re getting smarter and faster every year.
 Effective risk management isn’t about avoiding every threat.
 It’s about making smart choices with the information you have.
 Risk scores give you that clarity.
 What you do next is up to you.